omarkohl/rationality-freiburg.de/website/content/en/about/index.md

 work around them as well as applying the scientific method (hypothesis + experiment).

-### Are human emotions bad?
+### Is Rationality the rejection of emotions or are human emotions bad?

-No. Emotions and gut feelings are an integral part of the human experience and in fact vital for our survival.
+No. Emotions and gut feelings are an integral part of the human experience and in fact, vital for our survival.
 Seeing the world as it really is also implies seeing humans as they really are.
-Only in some situations emotions and intuitions can mislead us and it would be useful to recognize those situations and improve the results of our decisions.
+Emotions and intuitions work very well in most situations, only in some cases they can mislead us.
+Recognizing those cases and then improving the result of your decisions is useful.

 ### Is this group affiliated with a political party or entity?